Admissions Overview

 A bachelor’s degree

-Data Science (MIDS): applicationservices@datascience.berkeley.edu
+• Data Science (MIDS): applicationservices@datascience.berkeley.edu

 Quantitative Ability

-• Academic coursework that demonstrates quantitative aptitude
+• Academic coursework that reflects strong quantitative skills

 Analytical Reasoning and Problem-Solving